-- In-ground or above-ground swimming pools - Blades or knives or items with blades or knives - Theme park admissions or annual passes - Wheelchairs, walkers and walking devices - Braces (back, leg, neck, etc.) - Medical testing kits and testing equipment - Medically required equipment and accessories (feeding tubes, hygiene, sleeping, etc.) - Hyperbaric chambers - Family memberships to gyms, YMCAs or other facilities - Pool tables - Household items, including kitchen appliances and cookware - Household furniture (chairs, lamps, pictures, beds, etc.) or fixtures - Outdoor equipment (playground, basketball equipment, etc.) - Gaming consoles (Xbox, PlayStation, Nintendo, Nintendo switch, etc.) - Mileage or fuel for transportation - Vehicles, including but not limited to two-, three-, and four-wheeled vehicles - Teaching manuals, teacher's edition with the annotated student text and copies of supplementary materials (print or digital) with answer keys, worksheets, tests, diagrams, etc. and professional development which may include training, workshops and consulting services. - Board games that: 1) were not specifically designed to provide instructional content and student learning activities for assisting in the instruction of a subject or course and/or 2) are not required supplemental materials for an approved curriculum for the student - Expenses incurred before the school year during which the student's FES-UA account was established - Private sale and/or cash purchases
+- In-ground or above-ground swimming pools - Blades or knives or items with blades or knives - Theme park admissions or annual passes (in or out of state) - Wheelchairs, walkers and walking devices - Braces (back, leg, neck, etc.) - Medical testing kits and testing equipment - Medically required equipment and accessories (feeding tubes, hygiene, sleeping, etc.) - Hyperbaric chambers - Family memberships to gyms, YMCAs or other facilities - Pool tables - Household items, including kitchen appliances and cookware - Household furniture (chairs, lamps, pictures, beds, etc.) or fixtures - Outdoor equipment (playground, basketball equipment, etc.) - Gaming consoles (Xbox, PlayStation, Nintendo, Nintendo switch, etc.) - Mileage or fuel for transportation - Meals - Chemicals (epoxy, glues, commercial paint, Acids, etc.) - Out of state field trips - Overnight lodging - Vehicles, including but not limited to two-, three-, and four-wheeled vehicles - Teaching manuals, teacher's edition with the annotated student text and copies of supplementary materials (print or digital) with answer keys, worksheets, tests, diagrams, etc. and professional development which may include training, workshops and consulting services. - Board games that: 1) were not specifically designed to provide instructional content and student learning activities for assisting in the instruction of a subject or course and/or 2) are not required supplemental materials for an approved curriculum for the student - Expenses incurred before the school year during which the student's FES-UA account was established - Private sale and/or cash purchases - Transferring scholarship funds to a Florida College Savings Program in order to use those funds to pay for tuition and fees at an ineligible private school